abelsamuelambitious/Ghost-Numbers/README.md

 # Ghost Numbers Verification Suite

-This repository contains the computational verification engine, datasets, and algorithms accompanying the research paper:
+This repository contains the computational verification engines accompanying the research paper:
 **"Ghost numbers: integers skipped by the factorial-power crossover"** (2026).

 ## Overview